hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Can gain admission, though they seldom pay.
 >
-> Tho' I've made these remarks, do not suppose
+> Though I've made these remarks, do not suppose
 >
-> 'Tis done that I may charity oppose;
+> It is done that I may charity oppose;
 >
 > For I applaud the philanthropic zeal
 >
 > Of those who for their fellow creatures feel:
 >
-> 'Tis in defence of dancing I exclaim,
+> It is in defence of dancing I exclaim,
 >
 > All other views and motives I disclaim.